roed314/seminars/Schema.md

 ----------|-------------|------
 id        | bigint      | auto
-admin     | text        | users.email of user responsible for maintaining institution listing aliases   | text        | comma-delimited list of aliases, used when checking if an institution is known (and nowhere else) city      | text        | name of the city where the institution is located deleted   | text        | set if institution has been deleted (may still be revived) edited_at | timestamptz | timestamp of this version
+admin     | text        | users.email of user responsible for maintaining institution listing city      | text        | name of the city where the institution is located deleted   | text        | set if institution has been deleted (may still be revived) edited_at | timestamptz | timestamp of this version